 So one thing you can’t get here in Belize is lemons, which I found weird because I’ve always considered it a tropical citrus fruit.
 I was surprised to find that there are lots of green limes and even green oranges, but not a single festive yellow lemon to be found anywhere here on the island of Ambergris Caye.

-Knowing that from our scouting visit in February, (and because I really wanted to use this super cute lemon juicer I got at Target this winter) I decided to make this low carb Lemon Cloud Pie in New York before we left.
+Knowing that from our scouting visit in February before we moved, (and because I really wanted to use this super cute lemon juicer I got at Target this winter) I decided to make this Keto Lemon Pie in New York before we left.

 And it will likely be – but what a way to go out!